alonj/pytra/README.md

 ## Usage
 ### Command Line Interface (CLI)
-You can use Pytra from the command line to track and run your scripts.
+You can use pytra from the command line to track and run your scripts.
 Here are some examples:
 ```sh
 # Track and run a script
 python pytra.py script.py